MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 ---

-### Process Uploaded Recording (Transcription) Figure [8.9]
+### Process Uploaded Recording (Transcription) Figure [7.2.9]

 After a media file is uploaded, the User sends `POST /ingest/jobs` with assetId and pipeline="transcribe_enrich" through the Ingestion Gateway.

-The Ingest Controller validates the asset exists via the Media Repository.
-If not found, it returns `404 Asset Not Found`.
+The Ingest Controller validates the asset exists via PostgreSQL Media Repository.
+If not found, returns `404 Asset Not Found`.

-An IngestionJob record is created in the Ingestion Job Repository with status="queued" and pipeline type.
+An IngestionJob record is created in PostgreSQL Ingestion Job Repository with status="queued" and pipeline type.

 The job is picked up by a background worker (BullMQ or similar), which updates